March 12, 2026 (3mo ago)

 });

 Never drop a column in the same deploy that stops using it.
 Always use the expand-and-contract pattern across multiple deploys.
-GitHub and Cloudflare both learned this lesson in 2025.

 A deploy that passes health checks can still have subtle issues: a visual regression, a slow database query, an edge case in a new feature.
-Watch metrics for 15 minutes after every deployment.

 If you can't roll back in seconds, you don't have zero-downtime deployment — you have zero-downtime deployment with a single point of failure.
-Always keep the previous container image cached and test your rollback process regularly.
+Always keep the previous image cached and test your rollback process regularly.

-heyhey is a lightweight HTTP load generator.
-Install it and run continuous requests while deploying:
+heyhey is a lightweight HTTP load generator:

 # Install hey